 17. Science agrees: wellness retreats are healthy.

-While more studies remain to be done on how wellness retreats provide positive health benefits and in what degree, it is clear that a set time of a week or more that is used to focus on healthy habits of nutrition, sleep, breathing, exercise, and thinking is likely to result in clear positive health benefits that can last in your life.
+While more studies remain to be done on how wellness retreats provide positive health benefits and to what degree, it is clear that a set time of a week or more that is used to focus on healthy habits of nutrition, sleep, breathing, exercise, and thinking is likely to result in clear positive health benefits that can last in your life.